pandas-dev/pandas/doc/source/enhancingperf.rst

        result = apply_integrate_f_numba(df['a'].values, df['b'].values, df['N'].values)
        return pd.Series(result, index=df.index, name='result')

-Note that we directly pass ``numpy`` arrays to the numba function. ``compute_numba`` is just a wrapper that provides a nicer interface by passing/returning pandas objects.
+Note that we directly pass ``numpy`` arrays to the Numba function. ``compute_numba`` is just a wrapper that provides a nicer interface by passing/returning pandas objects.

 .. code-block:: ipython

     In [4]: %timeit compute_numba(df)
     1000 loops, best of 3: 798 us per loop

+In this example, using Numba was faster than Cython.

 Vectorize
 ~~~~~~~~~